xtuml/otel2puml/docs/user/Config.md

 ### `sequencer`
 This option is not required and can be omitted if the sequencer is not being used or synchronous sequencing is being used.

-The following options are available:
-* `async`: A boolean value indicating whether to run the sequencer asynchronously.
-The default value is `false`.
-The details of how this is used can be found in the [Sequencer HOW TO](/docs/user/sequencer_HOWTO.md) section.
+Information on the sequencer configuration can be found in the [Sequencer HOW TO](/docs/user/sequencer_HOWTO.md) section.
-* `async_event_groups`: A dictionary containing the event groups for the asynchronous sequencer.
-The details of how this is used can be found in the [Sequencer HOW TO](/docs/user/sequencer_HOWTO.md) section.
-This field is not required.
-* `event_name_map_information`: A dictionary containing the event name mapping information.
-The details of how this is used can be found in the [Sequencer HOW TO](/docs/user/sequencer_HOWTO.md) section.
-This field is not required.